uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 > So the curriculum on residential schools, which was previously barely addressed in the classroom, was revised to be a mandatory 25 hours of instruction, of which Ms. Brown and Ms. Tilden’s video is a critical component.[^125]

-In October of 2011, the TRC–ICTJ initiative prepared and supported a group of Mi’kmaq youth reporters at the Halifax National Event.
+In October of 2011, the =|TRC=Truth and Reconciliation Commission of Canada=–=|ICTJ=International Center for Transitional Justice’s= initiative prepared and supported a group of Mi’kmaq youth reporters at the Halifax National Event.
-They interviewed Survivors and documented the TRC event.
+They interviewed Survivors and documented the =|TRC=Truth and Reconciliation Commission of Canada= event.
 At a follow-up retreat in the community, the young reporters discussed their experiences and produced a documentary called =^Our Legacy, Our Hope=.[^126]
-In 2012, the documentary was presented at the Youth Dialogue during the TRC’s National Event <!-- page 302 -->in Saskatchewan.[^127]
+In 2012, the documentary was presented at the Youth Dialogue during the =|TRC=Truth and Reconciliation Commission of Canada=’s National Event <!-- page 302 -->in Saskatchewan.[^127]
 Some of the youth also presented this documentary to international policymakers at the United Nations Permanent Forum on Indigenous Issues in 2012.[^128]

 The Commission’s interactions with youth indicated that young people care deeply about the past.
 They understand that knowing the whole story about Canada’s history is relevant for today and crucial for their future.
-This was evident, for example, in an expression of reconciliation made to the TRC at the Alberta National Event on March 27, 2014, by a group of Aboriginal and non-Aboriginal youth from the Centre for Global Education in Edmonton.
+This was evident, for example, in an expression of reconciliation made to the =|TRC=Truth and Reconciliation Commission of Canada= at the Alberta National Event on March 27, 2014, by a group of Aboriginal and non-Aboriginal youth from the Centre for Global Education in Edmonton.
 One of the non-Aboriginal youth, Hanshi Liu, told us about the project.
 First, the group—made up of youth from First Nations reserves, the rural communities of High Prairie and Fort MacLeod, and the city of Edmonton—spent a month studying and talking about residential schools and their shared history.
 They then held a virtual town hall where over 300 students talked about their vision for reconciliation.